 Edit Sober: Visit the café haunts of literary giants like Ernest Hemingway, James Joyce, and many others.
 Grab a coffee and a journal and you’ll fit right in.

 Welcome to London!
-Home of the band Queen (and you know, the actual Queen).
+Where pubs rule, tea reigns, and buses are two stories tall.
 While you're here, visit grand palaces, famous parks, and local hotspots of the Royal Family, George Orwell, Dylan Thomas, Jimi Hendrix, Charles Dickens, and many more.

 Hit the highlights of London with a local guide giving you all the inside info.
 Get ready to see royal palaces, down a pint of room-temperature beer (it’s how the locals drink it), and walk like a Beatle—from the band.
 Not a bug.